Buyanbadrakh calling in the spirits

 - Empowering cultural practitioners with new communication technologies, and building an on-line network.

-In 2012, the Kyrgyzstan Head of State initiated a Ministry-level effort to create a Global Snow Leopard Ecosystem Protection Plan (GSLEP).
+The Kyrgyzstan Head of State initiated a Ministry-level effort to create a Global Snow Leopard Ecosystem Protection Plan (GSLEP).
 See Global Plan in our Conservation section for details.
 This effort presented the first-ever opportunity to directly involve ICPs in such high-level planning for conservation.

 The Conservancy convened a workshop of ICPs living and working in snow leopard habitat.
 Participants gathered in Kyrgyzstan and exchanged their experiences of and connections to snow leopards, and developed a Statement to present to the GSLEP Forum.

 In October 2013, the Forum delegates met at the Kyrgyz State Residence where the GSLEP was endorsed by all twelve snow leopard range countries.
 Rodney Jackson addressed the assembly and read excerpts from the ICP Statement.
-Kyrgyz Sacred Site Guardian Zhaparkul Raiymkulov was asked to perform a brief closing prayer.
+Kyrgyz Sacred Site Guardian Zhaparkul Raimbekov was asked to perform a brief closing prayer.

 See a 15 minute video of this historic occasion.